 Yesterday afternoon I sent a 2,600+ word email to my newsletter readers detailing my past running history and a full analysis of last year.
 I talked about what worked, what didn’t, and what goals I have for this year.

-[If you missed it because you’re not a subscriber, just sign up here and I’ll send it to you.
+[If you missed it because you’re not a subscriber, just sign up here so you don’t miss our best advice.
+I’ll send you an illustrated guide to our ITB Rehab Routine to get started.]

 Now I want to talk about the most defining moment of my running career: the New York Marathon in 2008.

 It wasn’t because I ran 2:44:38, which I thought was pretty fast.
 It was because the marathon reduced me from a somewhat fast, competitive runner to a cripple.
-After New York I couldn’t run again for six months because of an IT band injury.
+After New York I couldn’t run again for six months because of an IT band (ITB) injury, also commonly known as IT band syndrome or ITBS.

 I’ve told my story before: I devoted those six months to getting healthy, seeing physical therapists, doing a ton of research on strength exercises and training strategies, and seeing expensive massage therapists.
 When I started running again my training was different – and I haven’t had a major injury since.

-Now I want to talk about what exactly I screwed up – and how I turned my running around for the better.
+Now I want to talk about what exactly I screwed up, how I turned my running around for the better, and key takeaways to help you.

 Diagnosing an IT Band Injury